zhenming-xu/debug_for_pymatgen/README.md

-# diffusion_analyzer.py
+# Some *py scripts should be replaced in the latest installed Pymatgen package

-Log10 revision for the script of diffusion_analyzer.py
+1. Log10 revision for the script of analysis/diffusion_analyzer.py

-only this entries/computed_entries.py is compatible for interface_calculation by Yifei group
+2. only this entries/computed_entries.py is compatible for interface_calculation by Yifei group